Cyriacusifeco/helpbot/backend/API_doc.md

 GET /api/users -> get all users

-POST /api/users -> create a new user
+POST /api/users -> create a new user.
 The json must contain **username and password**.
 The password will be hashed using bcrypt and salt with salt-round value of 10

 PUT /api/user/:id -> update a user with a particular id